jkisor/website/_posts/2021-08-30-test-first-assertion-library.markdown

 ## Refactor: Lambda to block

-Next we switch from lambda to block as it's a bit more conventional in ruby that passing a lambda.
+Next we switch from lambda to block as it's a bit more conventional in ruby than passing a lambda.
 It's also a little less heavy on the syntax.

 ```
 def assert_error(&block)